Bizarro (comic strip): Hidden symbols

 As of 2008, Piraro indicates how many symbols are hidden in each strip with a number above his signature.

 Awards

-The strip and its creator have been recognized with several awards, including the National Cartoonists Society's Newspaper Panel Cartoon Award (in 1999, 2000 and 2001).
-Nominated for the NCS Reuben Award each year from 2002 to 2010, it finally won in 2010.
+The strip and its creator have received several awards, including the National Cartoonists Society's Newspaper Panel Cartoon Award (1999, 2000 and 2001).
+They were nominated for the NCS Reuben Award each year from 2002 to 2010, finally winning in 2010.

-In 2005, Piraro was seen in the 75th anniversary in Blondie.
+In 2005, Piraro was seen in the 75th anniversary edition of Blondie.

-Veganism

-In 2002, Piraro became a vegan.
-The effects of that lifestyle change are visible in his work, as Piraro often incorporates vegan and animal cruelty themes into his cartoons.
-He garnered kudos from the "cruelty-free" activist community for being a visible supporter of its cause, while others, including fans of his older work, see his new output as overtly preachy, viewing his cartoons as conveying more message than humor.
-In 2007, Piraro designed a limited-edition T-shirt for endangeredwear.com to raise money for the Woodstock Farm Animal Sanctuary, a non-profit organization committed to working to end the systematic abuse of animals used for food.